Last checked 14/05/2018

 Which products require labels?

-Energy labels are mandatory for all appliances sold in the EU for which a label exists.
+Energy labels are mandatory for all appliances sold in the EU for which a label requirement (or regulation) exists.
 They must be clearly displayed on each appliance at the point of sale.

-So if you make or import household appliances - tumble dryers, air conditioners, dishwashers, refrigerators, washing machines, televisions, etc. - be sure to check whether they comply with Directive 2010/30/EU on labelling and product information relating to energy consumption and related legislation [28 KB] (see: "What do I need to do?" below).
+So if you make or import household appliances be sure to check whether they comply with the relevant directive and related legislation (see: "What do I need to do?" below).

 The Directive applies to appliances and any other products likely to have a direct or indirect impact on the consumption of energy and other potential resources during use, i.e. energy-related products.
 It does not apply to second-hand products or to means of transport for persons or goods.